zhenjiao/openlocTest/loc/fr/articles/store-blitline-how-to-use.md

 Here we have JSON that will take a "src" image "...boys.jpeg" and then resize that image to 240x140.

-The Application ID is something you can find in your **CONNECTION INFO** ou **MANAGE** tab on Azure.
+The Application ID is something you can find in your **CONNECTION INFO** or **MANAGE** tab on Azure.
 It is your secret identifier that allows you to run jobs on Blitline.

 The "save" parameter identifies information about where you want to put the image once we have processed it.
 In this trivial case, we haven't defined one.
 If no location is defined Blitline will store it locally (and temporarily) at a unique cloud location.
 You will be able to get that location from the JSON returned by Blitline when you make the Blitline.
 The "image" identifier is required and is returned to you when to identify this particular saved image.